 - Chairman: Lieutenant Colonel W M Sharpe MBE (Bill).

 - Vice-Chairmen: Devon - Vacant, Dorset - Major JD Gaye (John).

 - Secretary and Treasurer: Major H Jellard MBE (Don) - Rifles Regimental Secretary for Devon.

 Each Association Branch and Focal Point conducts meetings and a number of social events annually.
 The Association is also involved in a number of other activities during the year including battlefield tours, Remembrance Day parades, anniversary commemorations at home and abroad, civic events and activities in support of The Rifles, not least parading with the new Regiment as it exercises its freedom of cities and towns in Devon and Dorset.

-Every year, in either May or June, the Association comes together for its annual Regimental Reunion.
+Every year, in May, the Association comes together for its annual Regimental Reunion.
 This prestigious event includes our Annual General Meeting, a parade and march to celebrate our Regiment and to demonstrate to our two counties our continued existence, a Service of Remembrance, an awards ceremony and a buffet lunch.